Working with External Vendors

 The minimum accessibility requirements for public websites are WCAG 2.0 AA compliance, with the exception of audio captioning and live streaming.
-We verify this compliance by 1. automated SiteImprove testing and 2. manual keyboard and screen reader testing.
+The website will not be able to launch until it has passed an accessibility review and we have verified its compliance.

 All contracts should follow the the Accessibility Procedures and Guidelines for EIT Procurement.
 This includes standard language that must be included in all contracts:

 “[Contractor] acknowledges and warrants that its Programs and Services during the Term of this Agreement shall provide equal and effective access to all individuals in accordance with federal and state laws and regulations, including, but not limited to the Americans with Disabilities Act (ADA), and Section 504 of the Rehabilitation Act of 1973.
 Any website or application functionality and content provided by [Contractor] shall meet the accessibility standards of the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA for web-based technology.

 [Contractor] agrees to promptly respond to, resolve and remediate any complaint regarding accessibility of its products or services in a timely manner and provide an updated version to Georgetown at no cost.
 [Contractor] further agrees to indemnify and hold harmless Georgetown from any claims arising out of its failure to comply with the requirements of this section.
 Failure to comply with these requirements shall constitute a material breach of this Agreement and shall be grounds for termination of this Agreement by Georgetown.”